 Family Medicine Center Outpatient Clinic

 Our newly renovated Family Medicine Center is located on the second floor of the South pavilion of the Adventist La Grange Memorial Hospital.
 Our Family Medicine Center consists of 18 exam rooms, a procedure room, a room for our D.O. residents to perform osteopathic manipulative treatments and an onsite lab for patients.
 The center also houses a large conference room, faculty, staff and resident offices.
 Our center functions as a model office and provides ample space for teaching and learning.
-Our Family Medicine Center receieved Patient Centered Medical Home (PCMH) accrediation in May of 2013.
+Our Family Medicine Center receieved Patient Centered Medical Home (PCMH) accreditation in May of 2013 and again in 2016.

 An Inviting Approach to Education